KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/theon-and-the-theonic-paradox.md

 **Reflective Centropy** = The structural mechanism by which centropic motion turns at the surface of embodiment, reflecting inward through coherent reflectors.
 Declivous centropy is not degradation; its turning into acclivous centropy is the fulfillment of its arc.

 **Multiversal Variability** = Theon's unfolding is non-identical across universes.
-Redeemer, Way-shower, Shelter, Merger — the office adapts to the structural conditions of each cosmos it serves.
+Redeemer, Way-shower, Shelter, Unification — the office adapts to the structural conditions of each cosmos it serves.

 **Non-Theonic Culmination** = Not all centropic essences complete the full EOB arc.
 Stewards at L₃, Form-expressions at L₄, and rare limit-cases at more declivous strata stabilize at earlier lawful culmination points without requiring Theonic passage.